yanglinz/personal-site/src/posts/component-local-reducer/index.md

 And component local reducers bring the same benefit that reducers in Redux does!
 It lets you tease apart state transitions logic out of components by moving it outside to a reducer function that can be tested and reasoned about independently.
-And I think that's a huge win!
+And I think that's a huge win for component that may have complex state!

 Note that I'm not advocating converting all your component local state from regular `this.setState()` to this pattern tomorrow.
-But I think taking advantage of the reducer pattern in a few select components that have complicated state is a good idea can be a good idea.
+But I think taking advantage of the reducer pattern in a few select components is a good idea can be a good idea.

-Update: Looks like there will be a first class API for this with the upcoming hooks proposal in the form of `userReducer` :tada:.
+> Update: Looks like there will be a first class API for this with the upcoming
+> hooks proposal in the form of `userReducer` :tada:.